-I know that discussion on Primary Key is very common and even not require so much attention on this because each and every database professional has very good knowledge of the Database Primary Key.
+The discussion on Primary Key is very common and even not require so much attention because each and every database professionals have excellent knowledge on the Database Primary Key.

-This is a very common concept, but then also some time database professionals are making a mistake and even they don’t know about it.
+This is a very familiar concept, but then also sometimes database professionals are making a mistake, and even they don’t know about it.

 Let me start this theory,

 First, I would like to define the Primary Key.

 A Primary key is a unique identifier for each record, but this is the only half story.
 Another main purpose is to relate records for different tables and playing the leading role as a pointer.

 The best data type for Primary Key.

 I suggest choosing a numeric data type because storage of numeric type is very compact than any character data type and even most of the primary key is a foreign key for another table, so smaller key performs faster than the other.

 Are you updating your primary key?